lask79/highlightjs-treeview/README.md

 # highlightjs-treeview

+__⚠️WARNING:__
+This project is not maintained anymore.
+If you would like to use a treeview in Asciidoctor please check out: [asciidoctor-treeview](https://github.com/lask79/asciidoctor-treeview).
+It offers the same features and more without highlight.js.

-This highlight.js extensions renders filetrees instead of code.
+This highlight.js extensions renders filetrees i.nstead of code.
 Input formats are:

 * AsciiTree
 * Tabs-based indented trees